Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Well Posedness of the Optimization Problem

 which implies that the inclusion given in \eqref{modellparameter_3} for $\modellparameter^{\HG}$ also holds for the set of feasible model parameters $\modellparameter^{\HF}$ for the $\HF$-investor.

-The restrictions in \eqref{modellparameter_3} to the feasible model parameters $\para$ for $\theta\in(0,1)$ are given implicitly via the boundedness of $d(0,\drift_0)$ where $d$ is given in view of \eqref{Psi_4}.
+The restrictions in \eqref{modellparameter_3} to the feasible model parameters $\para$ for $\theta\in(0,1)$ are given implicitly via the boundedness of $d(t,m)$ where $d$ is given in \eqref{Psi_4}.
 They can be further analysed by studying conditions for non-explosive solutions of Riccati equation \eqref{A_bound} for the matrix-valued function $\Abound$ on the investment horizon $[0,T]$.
+We refer to the specialist literature such as Kucera \cite{Kucera (1973)}, Roduner \cite{Roduner (1994)}, and Wonham \cite{Wonham (1968)}, and the references therein.
 The boundedness of the solution to \eqref{A_bound} carries over to the boundedness of the solution to the linear differential equation \eqref{B_bound} for $\Bbound$ and also to $\Cbound$ which is obtained by integrating the right hand side of \eqref{C_bound}.
 Thus we obtain \begin{cor}[Sufficient condition for well posedness, full information] \ \\ The utility maximization problem \eqref{opti_org2} for the fully informed $F$-investor is well-posed for all parameters $\para\in \underline{\modellparameter}^{\HF}\subset \modellparameter^{\HF}$ where